 The ECO received beach clean-up data for October 2024 for clean ups in Big Bay (Mykonos, Leentjies Klip, Blouwaterbaai and next to Beach Road), Small Bay (the whole Northern Beach and the Blue Bay lodge area), and Outer Bay North (North Bay).
-Two floats were retrieved from the Small Bay beach, with a small fraction of the waste collected comprising aquaculture waste such as rope offcuts (Figure 3.2).
-A total of 47 floats were collected from the Big Bay beach and 59 floats were collected from the Outer Bay North beach (Figure 3.3).
+A small fraction of the waste collected on Small Bay beach comprised of aquaculture waste such as rope offcuts (Figure 3.2).
+A total of 151 floats were collected from the Big Bay beach and 20 floats were collected from the Outer Bay North beach (Figure 3.3).